lonkamikaze/bsda2/README.md

 .endif # /usr/ports/*
 ~~~

+### makeplist

+The makeplist script provides a means for port maintainers and committers
+to automatically generate a `pkg-plist` file.

+What sets it apart is its support for options and that it plays nice
+with a lot of `bsd.port.mk` macros like `DESKTOP_ENTRIES`, `USE_RC_SUBR`
+or `PLIST_FILES`.

 [bsda:obj](bsda_obj.md)
 -----------------------

 The bsda:obj framework dates back to the hacker conference GPN8
 (Karlsruhe, 2009).
-It provides OO foo for shell scripts, like classes with
+It provides OO fu for shell scripts, like classes with
 introspection, return by reference, serialisation or lazy garbage collection.

 Along with it comes a bunch of libraries targeted at common tasks like